-Directly standardised rates (DSRs) are routinely produced by national organisations to compare rates across different geographic areas.
-Three common methods of calculating confidence intervals for directly standardised Incidence in Five Continents [2] (ii) the Dobson method [3] used for example by the Public Health Observatories in England [4] and (iii) the Tiwari modified gamma method [5] which is a modification of the gamma method proposed by Fay and Feuer [6] used by the Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute in Bethesda, Maryland and the Italian Association of Cancer Registries [7].
-The Normal approximation is appropriate only for large numbers of events (such as those occurring in whole countries).
-The Stata module “distrate” for calculating confidence intervals for directly standardised rates [7,8] provides the Tiwari method as the default method with the Dobson method available as an option, stating that the Tiwari method “produces valid confidence intervals even when the number of cases is very small.”
-There is uncertainty as to how “small” is too small and also whether several age categories having no events occurring may cause the estimated DSR to be unstable.
-There is also uncertainty about the accuracy of the two methods of calculating confidence intervals with small numbers, and whether one method is superior to the other method under certain circumstances.
-A simulation study by Ng et al [9] compared several different methods of estimating confidence intervals for standardised incidence rates, including the two methods by Dobson and Tiwari.
-The authors concluded that for the simulation scenarios they examined the methods by Dobson and Tiwari are recommended.
-However they did not examine the sensitivity of these methods for fewer than ten events occurring over 19 different age groups and with widely varying age specific risks and population sizes.
-The aim of this study was to investigate the accuracy of the two methods compared with that of the Normal approximation using simulation procedures which mirror a variety of different real world scenarios occurring in the production of age specific rates in England.
+Directly standardised rates (DSRs) are routinely produced by national organisations to compare rates, for example of diseases, across different geographic areas.
+They are calculated by applying the observed age specific rates in each population to a population with a standard age distribution.
+As the rates usually apply to specific causes of death or disease , which are generally independent (apart from for example contagious diseases) and occur relatively infrequently, the Poisson distribution is used to model the occurrence of such events and to derive the confidence intervals for the standardised rates.
+There are four different approaches to estimating the confidence intervals for these rates: (i) using the normal approximation of the Poisson distribution, (ii) treating the DSR as a weighted sum of Poisson variables, (iii) assuming a gamma distribution or (iv) assuming a beta distribution.
+The three most common methods of calculating confidence intervals for directly standardised rates are firstly the Normal approximation for the total number of events [1] used for example in the IARC Cancer Incidence in Five Continents [2].
+Secondly the Dobson method which is an example of treating the DSR as a weighted sum of Poisson variables [3] used for example by Public Health England in Official Statistics such as the Public Health Outcomes Framework [4].
+Thirdly the Tiwari modified gamma method [5] which uses the beta distribution and is a modification of the gamma method proposed by Fay and Feuer [6] used by the Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute in Bethesda, Maryland and the Italian Association of Cancer Registries [7].

+It is known that the Normal approximation is appropriate only for large numbers of events (such as those occurring in whole countries) [8].The Stata module “distrate” for calculating confidence intervals for directly standardised rates [7,9] provides two methods for calculating confidence intervals : the Tiwari method as the default method with the Dobson method available as an option.
+It states that the Tiwari method “produces valid confidence intervals even when the number of cases is very small.”
+The Stata manual does not specify what “small” is [9].
+There is uncertainty as to how “small” is too small, with the Australian Institute of Health and Welfare and the USA Centre for Disease Control recommending below 25 events [10,11].

+However, small numbers of events often occur, for example in the IARC Cancer Incidence in Five Continents publication there were many cancers with less than ten cases in several populations[2].
+A simulation study by Ng et al [12] examined in detail the relative performance of many different models over several different scenarios.
+They concluded that the methods by Dobson and Tiwari performed the most consistently.
+However, their simulations were limited to only considering standardising for six age groups, where all populations had more than 10 events and did not have widely varying age-specific event rates and age distributions.
+We were therefore interested in examining the sensitivity of the Dobson and Tiwari methods for fewer than ten events occurring over 19 different age groups and with widely varying age-specific risks and population sizes.
+The aim of this study was to investigate the accuracy of the two methods compared with that of the Normal approximation using simulation procedures which mirror a variety of plausible real-world scenarios occurring in the production of age-specific rates in England.
 Real data were then used to demonstrate the methods.

 Methods